VisitorLog

 Realtime Visitor Logging & Statistics

 VisitorLog is a web application that shows you who's on your website right now, and everyone who has visited before.
-It logs all your visitors and displays them for you in a constantly-updating table on a private password-protected page.
+It logs all your visitors and displays them for you in a constantly-updating LiveLog on a private password-protected page.
 It logs not only your visitors' hostnames & IP addresses, but lots of other useful information about them, like where they came from, how long they stayed, what they're looking at on your site, and more.

 VisitorLog also includes a stats page which displays detailed breakdowns of your site's audience, showing you which browsers are most popular amongst your visitors, which pages are most popular, how many visitors you've had in each day/month/year, and much more.